GarrettArm/gnatty/DockerApproach/README.md

     - sudo curl -L https://github.com/docker/compose/releases/download/1.23.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
         {replace with latest version}
     - sudo chmod +x /usr/local/bin/docker-compose

+  - windows 10:

+    - to be added

+  - osX:

+    - to be added

 Note:  On first `docker-compose up`, the MySQL container will need a few seconds to prepare.
 Until the database is built, it will give bad responses.
 Wait a few seconds on first build.